swaptacular/swpt-k8s-config/README.md

 $ sed -i "s/apps\/example/apps\/$CLUSTER_NAME/g" apps/$CLUSTER_NAME/swpt-nfs-server/kustomization.yaml
 ```

-Also, note that the numerous `secrets/` subdirectories contain example
+Also, note that the numerous `secrets/` subdirectories contain fake
 encrypted secrets, which you can not use.
 Instead of trying to use the
-example secrets, you should generate and encrypt your own secrets.
+fake secrets, you should generate and encrypt your own secrets.
 The
+fake secret files actually contain instructions on how to generate the
-same applies to the files `server.crt` and `server.key.encrypted`.
-You
+real secrets.
+The same applies to the files `server.crt` and
-will find instructions how to generate those secrets in the comments
+`server.key.encrypted`.
+You will find the same instructions on how to
-in the various `.yaml` files.
+generate those secrets in the comments in the various `.yaml` files.

 Another very important directory is the `node-data/` subdirectory
 (`apps/dev/swpt-debtors/node-data/`,